Friday, September 30, 2011

 My reply:

-It fascinates me that you want "the government out of [your] way?”
-Let me ask you few questions regarding “the only unintelligent idea this tea partier has is to let man rule himself”: Do you want to collect social security and Medicare when you're an old man?
+It fascinates me that you want "the government out of [your] way?"
+Let me ask you few questions regarding "the only unintelligent idea this tea partier has is to let man rule himself": Do you want to collect social security and Medicare when you're an old man?
 Would you collect welfare if you lost your job right now?
-Will you need no government assistance in the future (because you have saved enough money for your retirement)?
+Do you think you will need no government assistance in the future, such as Social Security and Medicare (because you have saved enough money for your retirement)?
 Would $2 million be enough for 25 to 30 years of retirement?

 By the way, there are literary works, historical references, and philosophical treatises that analyze the impossibility of the notion that "man [can] rule himself."
 Do you understand the ramifications of what tea-party people say, particularly about eliminating government and establishing self-rule?